I want to control cache using Cache-Control on Cloud CDN (Google Cloud)

 Introduction

-*We strongly recommend that you conduct verification before making any adjustments.
+*We strongly recommend that you conduct verification before making any adjustments

-Cloud CDN cache control parameter description
+Cloud CDN cache control parameters

 • CACHE_ALL_STATIC: Cache all static content (HTML, CSS, JavaScript, images, etc.).